AliAryanTech/whatsapp-bot-3/README.md

 ## Getting Started

-To get started with GNU/Linux Legacy Way, you can deploy in minimal time without any prior knowledge using this method.
+GNU/Linux Legacy Way: you can deploy in minimal time without any prior knowledge using this method.
 To run the bot on your device manually, you can use the following commands

 ### Prerequisites